michaelnordmeyer/jekyll-theme-nixer/README.md

 And people coming from hacker news or related sites know how to change the URL in the browser's address bar.

+If this theme feels to bloated to you, you can try [“Nixest”](https://github.com/michaelnordmeyer/jekyll-theme-nixest), the even less functional version of “Nix”.

 If you think this goes too far, use the above mentioned [Jekyll theme “Nix”](https://github.com/michaelnordmeyer/jekyll-theme-nix) instead.

 [I wrote up what inspired me to create both themes](https://michaelnordmeyer.com/i-created-two-ultra-minimalistic-jekyll-themes).